ducbaovn/test-pycogroup/README.md

 For simplicity, let’s assume the photo to be 2D square grid n * n (rows * columns) and each pixel can store 8 bits values (ranging between 0 to 255)
 Rotating once should rotate the pixel elements by 90 degrees clockwise.
 This rotation operation can be called any number of times.
 #### 2. Hotel Reservation:
 A hotel manager has to process N bookings of rooms for the next season.
 His hotel has K rooms.
-Bookings contain an arrival date and a departure date.
+Bookings contains an arrival date and a departure date.
 He wants to find out whether there are enough rooms in the hotel to satisfy the demand.
 ## Installation
 ```
 npm install